TejasGadi/newsletter-automation-multi-agent-crewai/README.md

 EXA_API_KEY=your_exa_api_key
 ```

-3. Set up Gmail API credentials:
+3. Set up Gmail API credentials for newsletter email:
 - Go to Google Cloud Console and create credentials for Gmail API
 - Download the credentials and save as `credentials.json` in the `src` folder.
-For this follow the guide `https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application`
+For this follow the [guide] ("https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application")
 - This will be used for sending newsletters from your specified email account

 4. Build and run with Docker: